hal313/settings-manager/README.md

 ## Introduction

 This is intended as a generic interface to an asynchronous setting API.
 Using this library allows for abstraction of the underlying settings.
-This package was intended for plugin development in order to make plugins portable across platforms.
+This package was inspired by Chrome plugin and Firebase development.

 See an [example](https://hal313.github.io/settings-manager-example/).